dhananjaypai08/Sentinex/README.md

 # 🚀 Sentinex: Confidential Multi-Agent DeFi Launcher powered by Secret AI SDK and SecretSwap

-*Powering limitless tasks with Secret SDK, Autonomys agents, and AutoDrive.*
+*Powering limitless tasks with Secret AI SDK and SNIP20*

 ### 🧠 **Problem**
 Web3 is fragmented, insecure, and lacks true autonomy: